Conor-Behard333/Huffman-Compression/README.md

 ```

 If that doesn't work do this instead:

+Download the 'src' and 'out' folder and
-In cmd/terminal go to the submission folder where the src folder is located and run
+In cmd/terminal go to the directory where the 'src' and 'out' folder is located and run.

 ```
 java -classpath out/production/CA1 HomeUI